Sr. Coordinator of College Access Programs

 The SCCAP also executes drop-in office hours and 1:1 advising for our 9th and 10th grade students, maintaining an engaging, dynamic learning community; delivers workshops focusing on college-readiness; and executes community building events.
 The SCCAP co-leads our immersive 4-week 9th Grade Summer Program, serving as a primary resource for approx. 70-75 9th grade students and families.
 The SCCAP co-leads a small summer site team to build community, support academic readiness, and support the transition into high school.
 The SCCAP serves as the cultural leader, and partners with a Dean of Faculty to ensure that 16 Teaching Fellows are supported to execute our students-teaching-students model throughout the summer.
 When needed, the SCCAP also co-leads our 2-week Computer Science Academy, introducing 20-25 high school students to another career opportunity in STEAM.

-This is a full-time, temporary position with the possibility to extend or to become permanent.
+This is a full-time, temporary position with likely extension or conversion to permanent.
 Ideal start date is on or near August 17th, 2020 through January 15th, 2021.

 Responsibilities and Functions